alexanderneville/docs/development/vcs/tracking-changes.md

 # Tracking Changes in Git

 Git exposes a set of commands for checking the status of the repository and files within it.
 Git also includes an intuitive interface for moving files between the different states.
-The same can be acheived using more primitive operations, but all modern git versions share a very similar CLI.
+The same can be achieved using more primitive operations, but all modern git versions share a very similar CLI.

 ## Repository Status